A cluster representation of the renewal Hawkes process: Verification of the intensity

 \section{Verification of the intensity}

 In this section we show that the process constructed in the previous section admits the desired intensity of an RHP.
-Let us consider a cluster process $N(\cdot)=\cbra{T_1,T_2,\dots}$ given by \eqref{RHPCluster}.
-Define the random variables
+We point out that in Hawkes--Oakes \cite[Lemma 1]{HawkOak}, an informal argument was given for the case of the linear Hawkes process by appealing to the structure of an age-dependent pure birth process.
+Here we give a formal argument appealing to the uniqueness of predictable intensities. \begin{Thm} Assume that $h$ is a function satisfying \emph{\textbf{(A)}}, and that $N_R(\cdot)$ is a renewal process that satisfies assumption \emph{\textbf{(B)}}, then the cluster process defined as in \eqref{RHPCluster} has the predictable intensity \eqref{renewalHawkes}. \end{Thm} \Proof{ Define the random variables

 and the function $I(t)=\max\cbra{i;\;T_i\le t,D_i=0}$ as before.
 We construct the filtration $(\cF_t)_{t\ge0}$ by the augmentation of the natural filtration $(\cF^0_t)_{t\ge0}$ defined as

 Notice that in the definition of the intensity \eqref{renewalHawkes}, the term $\mu\rbra{t-T_{I(t-)}}$ is only affected by the terms that come from the renewal process.
 This is because the points $T_{I(t-)}$ all correspond to immigrants.
 Since $N_R(t)=\min\cbra{i:S_i\le t}$, let us then denote $N_R(\cdot)=\cbra{T_i: D_i=0}=\cbra{S_{1},S_{2},\dots}$, and notice then that